vburckhardt/terraform-ibm-base-ocp-vpc/README.md

 ### Advanced security group options

-The Terraform module provides options to attach additional security groups to the worker nodes, VPE, and load balancer associated with the cluster.
+The Terraform module provides options to attach additional security groups to the worker nodes, VPC, and load balancer associated with the cluster.

 The [custom_sg example](./examples/custom_sg/) demonstrates how to use these capabilities.

-See the IBM Cloud documentation on this topic [here](https://cloud.ibm.com/docs/openshift?topic=openshift-vpc-security-group&interface=ui)
+See the IBM Cloud documentation on this topic [here](https://cloud.ibm.com/docs/openshift?topic=openshift-vpc-security-group&interface=ui).

 Tip: The [terraform-ibm-security-groups](https://github.com/terraform-ibm-modules/terraform-ibm-security-group) module can be used to create security groups and rules.
+For more information, see the [Terraform IBM Security Groups](https://github.com/terraform-ibm-modules/terraform-ibm-security-group) page.

 #### Worker nodes